 Valerie smiled.
 “Of course not.
 Sit down.”

-Angela and Sam took the seat across from them.
+Angela and Sam took the seats across from them.

 “Great suggestion at the meeting,” Angela complimented Valerie.